-An insurance plan can help you pay for property damage and loss, but it won't cover everything.
+An insurance plan can help you pay for property damage and loss, but in many cases, it doesn't cover everything.
 In property insurance, a peril refers a specific cause of property damage or loss, such as a fire, storm or flood.
-The perils covered by insurance vary from one policy to another, so it is important to read the terms of a plan carefully before signing on.
+The perils covered by insurance vary from one policy to another, so it is important to read the terms of a plan carefully before signing on the dotted line.
+In fact, you may review your policy and determine you need additional coverage to best protect your assets.

 The concept of insurance perils most often arises in the context of homeowners insurance.
 Homeowners insurance typically covers several basic perils at the bare minimum, including fires, lightning, hail, wind damage, explosions, riots, smoke, theft, vandalism and damage caused by aircraft or vehicles.
 Comprehensive car insurance, which describes optional auto insurance for damage caused by events other than traffic accidents, usually provides compensation for specific perils like fire, theft, vandalism, fallen trees and damage caused by animals.